What is the BGIPU?

 The BGIPU aims to serve Britain’s interests through advancing the Parliamentary dimension of Britain’s foreign relations.

-The priority for the BGIPU’s parliamentary diplomacy effort is to promote and consolidate Britain’s interests abroad and engage Parliamentarians in key global issues.
-The BGIPU works to expand awareness and understanding of foreign relations and the contribution to be made by the UK Parliament to consolidate parliamentary democracy worldwide.
+In the pursuit of peace and prosperity among nations, BGIPU’s main focus is to advance Britain’s interests abroad by influencing international events and shaping global norms through inter-parliamentary exchanges and dialogue.
+It works to expand awareness and understanding of foreign relations and the contribution being made by the UK Parliament to parliamentary democracy worldwide.